corona-warn-app/cwa-server/docs/SUBMISSION.md

 ### Validation Constraints

-Temporary Exposure Keys (TEK's) are submitted by the client device (iOS/Android phone) via the submission service.
+Temporary Exposure Keys (TEK's) are submitted by the client device (iOS/Android phone) via the Submission Service.

 Constraints maintained as enviroment variables which are present as secrets in the Vault /cwa-server/submission